YunfeiZHAO/blog/source/_posts/DETR.md

 # Conclusion
-DETR is a new design for object detection systems based on transformer and bipartite matching loss fro direct set prediction.
+DETR is a new design for object detection systems based on Transformer and bipartite matching loss from direct set prediction.
 It is one of the most popular model in 2020.
 Without bells and whistles, it achieves comparable results to a well optimized Faster R-CNN baseline on the challenging COCO dataset.
 This new design for detectors also comes with new challenges, in particular regarding training, optimization and performances on small objects and it has large potential to be optimized.

 # Citation